microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/pendingexternaluserprofile.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an external user profile for an external user in the Microsoft Entra tenant that the external user hasn't yet consented to.
+Represents an external user profile for an external user in the Microsoft Entra tenant that is unredeemed.

 ## Methods